mkofinas/locs/README.md

 ```

 The script installs all dependencies one by one.
 Please mind that the script
-might install different versions of the dependencies.
+might install different versions of some secondary dependencies.

 #### Attribution